|Rosella Machine Intelligence & Data Mining|

 Decision Tree Software

 Decision tree classifier is a predictive model that, as its name suggests, is presented in a tree.
-The following figure shows an example of decision tree.
+Decision making process is presented in a tree format.
+The following figure shows an example of decision tree which determines/predicts gender of employees.
 For space efficiency, the tree is drawn left-to-right, as compared to common top-to-bottom representation.
-The tree is a model that predicts "GENDER" of of employees based on values of "JOBPOST", "SALARY", "RACE", etc. In another words, given values of "JOBPOST", "SALARY", "RACE", etc. of an employee, the tree predicts "GENDER" of the employee.
+The tree is a model that predicts "GENDER" of of employees based on values of "JOBPOST", "SALARY", "RACE", etc. In another words, given values of "JOBPOST", "SALARY", "RACE", etc., of an employee, the tree predicts "GENDER" of the employee.

 Decision tree divides populations into smaller segments repeatedly.
 At a node, it selects a single variable in such a way that values of the variable boost proportions of the largest categorical value in each resulting segments.
 If the population is insurance policies, each segmentation will try to increase the proportion of either "never-claimed" or "claimed" customers.
 This tends to lead segments with higher portion of claimed policies.
 Similar analogy applies to other application areas such as credit, finance, direct mail catalog responses, customer churns, and so on.
 There are many applications that this type of hierarchical segmentation is useful.